zitao0206/ReactiveDataBoard/README.md

 ## License

-MDReactDataBoard is available under the MIT license.
+ReactiveDataBoard is available under the MIT license.
 See the LICENSE file for more info.